Comparative Studies of Quantum Annealing, Digital Annealing, and Classical Solvers for Reaction Network Pathway Analysis and mRNA Codon Selection: Introduction

 \subsection{Commercial and open-source quantum and quantum-inspired annealing solvers}

 In terms of quantum-inspired computing, Fujitsu's quantum-inspired classical computing digital annealer (DA) is one of the available solver technologies inspired by QA.
-The Fujitsu DA v4 applies high-performance computing (HPC) with GPUs, utilizing parallelism and connectivity between all bit variables in optimization problems with the intention of achieving effects similar to quantum superposition, tunneling, and entanglement \cite{katayama2024}. \\ Toshiba's simulated bifurcation machine (SBM) is a quantum-inspired device using GPU/FPGA-based computing to achieve similar quantum effects \cite{zeng2024qaia, kashimata2024efficient}. \\ At the time of writing (August 2025), D-Wave offers commercial quantum annealing solvers, such as Advantage and Advantage2, which are superconducting qubit-based quantum annealers with the newest models containing 5000 qubits \cite{dwave_systems}. \\ Open-source quantum annealing development frameworks have also been developed, such as QuantRS2-Anneal \cite{quantrs2_anneal} and GPU-pSAv \cite{onizawa2025gpu}.
+The Fujitsu DA v4 applies high-performance computing (HPC) with GPUs, utilizing parallelism and connectivity between all bit variables in optimization problems with the intention of achieving effects similar to quantum superposition, tunneling, and entanglement \cite{katayama2024}. \\ Toshiba's simulated bifurcation machine (SBM) is a quantum-inspired device using GPU/FPGA-based computing to achieve similar quantum effects \cite{zeng2024qaia, kashimata2024efficient}. \\ At the time of writing (August 2025), D-Wave offers commercial quantum annealing solvers, such as Advantage and Advantage2, which are superconducting qubit-based quantum annealers with the newest models containing 5000 qubits \cite{dwave_systems}.
+Strong evidence for coherent dynamics in these quantum annealers at short timescales such as 30 nanoseconds has been presented.
+In practice, many problems require significantly longer anneal times, for which the behavior is expected to depart from coherence and involve thermal effects \cite{king2023qaspinglass}; tunneling is expected to be mostly incoherent and long-lived entanglement is unlikely. \\ Open-source quantum annealing development frameworks have also been developed, such as QuantRS2-Anneal \cite{quantrs2_anneal} and GPU-pSAv \cite{onizawa2025gpu}.
 QuantRS2-Anneal is a toolkit with various quantum and quantum-inspired annealing processes that can be simulated locally or run on the cloud (D-Wave, AWS Braket, Fujitsu DA).
 GPU-pSAv is a quantum-inspired annealing solver built on probabilistic bit (p-bit) based simulated annealing that can be run on GPUs. \\ Table \ref{tab:annealing_solvers} shows a comparison of commercial and open-source quantum annealing (QA) and quantum-inspired (QI) solvers from various companies for which there have been several studies published comparing their performance.